shaka-project/shaka-player-embedded/shaka/docs/tutorial_setup.md

 Make a new single-view project with XCode.

-Inside the folder you put Shaka Player Embedded, navigate to the folder that you made for your build, and find the file named 'ShakaPlayerEmbedded.framework'.
+Inside the folder you put Shaka Player Embedded, navigate to the folder that you made for your build, and find the files named `ShakaPlayerEmbedded.framework` and `ShakaPlayerEmbedded.FFmpeg.framework`.
 Drag that file into your project.
-Be sure to check 'copy items if needed', and uncheck any 'Add to targets' boxes.
+Be sure to check `copy items if needed`, and uncheck any `Add to targets` boxes.

 ![Adding the framework to the project](tutorial-add-file.png)

-Then, go to the project settings, and navigate to 'General'.
-Go to 'Embedded Binaries', and add 'ShakaPlayerEmbedded.framework' as an embedded binary.
+Then, go to the project settings, and navigate to `General`.
+Go to `Embedded Binaries`, and add `ShakaPlayerEmbedded.framework` and `ShakaPlayerEmbedded.FFmpeg.framework` as an embedded binaries.

 ![Embedding the framework, part 1](tutorial-embed-binaries-1.png)
 ![Embedding the framework, part 2](tutorial-embed-binaries-2.png)

-Next, navigate to 'Build Settings'.
-Search for the 'System Framework Search Paths' setting.
-Be sure to have 'All' checked, rather than 'Basic' or 'Customized'.
+Next, navigate to `Build Settings`.
+Search for the `System Framework Search Paths` setting.
+Be sure to have `All` checked, rather than `Basic` or `Customized`.
 Add '\$(PROJECT_DIR)' to the setting.
 This is required to properly link the framework.

 ![Setting search paths](tutorial-search-paths.png)

-Then, search for 'Enable Bitcode', and set it to 'No'.
+Then, search for `Enable Bitcode`, and set it to `No`.
 At the moment, we do not build the framework with Bitcode.

 ![Disabling Bitcode](tutorial-disable-bitcode.png)

 ### If you are using Swift...

-Go to 'ViewController.swift', and replace its contents with the following code:
+Go to `ViewController.swift`, and replace its contents with the following code:

 ```swift
 import UIKit